 Morris County Guardianships Attorney

 Let’s face it: anyone can be seriously injured in an accident or suffer an incapacitating physical illness or psychological disorder without warning.
-Depending on the circumstances, the only way to protect the rights of those who are incapable of caring for themselves is to establish a guardianship.
+Depending on the circumstances, the only way to protect the rights of those who are incapable of caring for themselves is to establish guardianship.

 At E.A.
 Goodman Law, LLC, our estate planning practice includes preparing guardianship applications for families throughout the state of New Jersey.
 We are well versed in the applicable laws governing guardianships and work closely with our clients to make the necessary arrangements.